judyfong/about/tech-resume.md

 #### Winter 2023 – Spring 2024
 - Developed test plans for the Aries weather and lighting system for small Icelandic airports (ISAVIA)
-- Tested air navigation software for ISAVIA ANS
+- Created, tested, and updated automated pyTest squish scripts for enroute air navigation software for ISAVIA ANS, in collaboration with a fellow QA and developer team
-- Updated automated pytest and squish test scripts for enroute air navigation software
+- Debugged the QA dev-ops pipeline with documetnation for Icelandic air navigation
 - Attended client meetings in Icelandic
+- Won an inhouse innovation prize December 2023 for automating documentation writing

 ### Software Engineer – Rannís
 #### Fall 2022 - Summer 2023